6 Tips for a Good Process Description

 Zettl GmbH

-“Great company presence, very good product, competent staff and very pleasant and interesting training courses.”
+“Great company presence, excellent product, competent staff — and very pleasant and insightful training sessions.”

 To the experience report